manoharan-neethu/neu-capstone-project-juego/challenges/Challenge description.md

 - **Description :** User is required to find the hidden metadata in the image.
 Tools like exiftool can provide the list of visible/hiddle metadata added to files.
 In this specific case the artist metadata is added to the Grinch image and contains the flag in string format.

 # Cryptography 2:
+- **Name :** Decrypt the message!
+- **Description :** Cipher text is provided to the user in this challenge.
+The user can guess that classic substitution cipher is used in this case as all the letter contains alphebets.
+In this case the plain text is encrypted using vigenere cipher using a weak key.
+Several online tools are available to crack such weak keys eg)https://www.guballa.de/vigenere-solver.
+Once the cipher text is decrypted , the user is presented with the hint as to solve the actual flag.
+The last line of the ciphertext contains the key encrypted using rot13 cipher.

 # Database Challenge L1: Better Watch Out
 Link to the challenge page is provided in the description of the challenge tile which you will require to find the flag.